 Next week we’ll share the first part of her three-part story.
 It’s not easy reading.
 But it’s a testament to Marlene’s courageous willingness to finally face her demons.
 And, with the essential help of two strong dreams, to begin to heal.

 As a prelude to that intense story, though, here’s something she wrote at the same time, telling how one of her favorite activities as a 61-year-old comes from that same childhood that caused her so much trauma.

 I was born on a dairy farm in Sauk County, Wisconsin, about 30 miles NW of Madison, in 1940.
 Our farm had rolling hills, lots of hay fields to cut, and a very large yard to mow.
 As a kid in grade school, I started pushing the reel mower.
 It had a grass catcher attached to it and the clippings went to the chickens.
-There were no gasoline engines back then.
-The mower was “self-propelled,” by my muscles!
+There were no gasoline powered mowers back then.
+Our mower was “self-propelled” — by my muscles!
 I pushed it for weeks and months and years.

 But most of my mowing hours these days are on the John Deere riding mower.
 It has catcher bags for the clippings, which go to mulch the garden.
 Light Morning has a very large yard, similar to back home on the farm.
 Round after round, bag after bag, year after year.
 Dirt and dust.
 Hot and humid.

 And oh, the lovely smell of fresh cut grass.
 And the beauty of the yard with a fresh hair-cut.
 Thank you, Johnny!